KumarL/sansad-site/_posts/2014-09-27-introduction.md

 The attendance percentage of the legislator in the parliament.

 ***house**:
-The house to which the legislator is a member of - Lok Sabha, or Rajya Sabhya.
+The house to which the legislator is a member of - Lok Sabha, or Rajya Sabha.

 ***term_start**:
 The date as which the legislator's membership started.